 At the law offices of Greg Monforton and Partners, our Windsor lawyers believe that if you or a family member has been injured or killed in an car crash caused by someone driving under the influence, the victim may be entitled to compensation for their damages including: medical expenses, loss of wages, pain and suffering, and property damage.

-With offices conveniently located throughout Windsor and Essex County, together with affiliate relationships with law firms across Ontario, Canada, and the United States, we are able to serve as personal injury Lawyers for all of those seeking justice in the court of law.
+With an office conveniently located in Windsor, and together with affiliate relationships with law firms across Ontario, Canada, and the United States, we are able to serve as personal injury lawyers for all of those seeking justice in the court of law.

 If you would like to learn more about our Ontario car accident Lawyers, or to schedule your free case evaluation, we welcome you to contact us at (866) 320-4770 where a member of our intake staff will take the details of your case and refer you to one of our experienced Lawyers ready to take your specific case.